10 Worst Christmas Gifts People Need to Stop Buying

 “The gift was thick, soft fabric, all folded up with a belt around it,” she said.
 “I was so excited and exclaimed, “Oh great!
 I seriously was just needing a bathrobe!
 Everyone else burst into laughter, and my friend told me it was a coat.”

 Don’t waste your money on clothes they may not like.
 The most fashionable gift is a gift card to a store they like.

 5. Time-restrictive gifts

 Tickets to a concert or a family vacation might sound like a great surprise, but not if it puts extra pressure on the person to attend if they can’t afford the miscellaneous spending or don’t have the time to go in the first place.

 If you’re going to give an experience as a gift, make sure you know the gift receiver’s schedule ahead of time.
 Or buy open-ended tickets so they can pick the most convenient time for them.

 These are the trinkets and tokens that serve no function but sit on a counter or shelf as decor.
 And most of the time, your tchotchkes are not going to blend well with the person’s design aesthetic.

 Avoid giving gifts that don’t serve a purpose, even if you’re getting a great deal.
 These items are likely to end up being returned or sent to the donation pile.

-If you want to give something decorative or you’re looking to save money, think small.
+If you want to give something decorative or you’re looking for ways to save money on your Christmas shopping, think small.
 A jewelry dish or soap dispenser can be a great accent while being truly functional.